iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 Our current system tries to solve each puzzle serially by compressing each puzzle on its own.
 We believe that joint compression of all the entire ARC-AGI dataset at once should yield better learned inductive biases per-puzzle, since computations learned for one puzzle can be transferred to other puzzles.
 We do not account for the complexity of $f$ in our [method](#how-to-derive-our-solution-method), allowing for $f$ to be used for memorization/overfitting.
 By jointly compressing the whole dataset, we only need to have one $f$, whereas when compressing each puzzle individually, we need to have an $f$ for every puzzle, allowing for more memorization/overfitting.

 To implement this, we would most likely explore strategies like:
 - Using the same network weights for all puzzles, and training for puzzles in parallel.
-Each puzzle gets assigned some perturbation to the weights, that is constrained in some way, eg. [LORA](https://arxiv.org/abs/2106.09685).
+Each puzzle gets assigned some perturbation to the weights, that is constrained in some way, e.g., [LORA](https://arxiv.org/abs/2106.09685).
 - Learning a "puzzle embedding" for every puzzle that is a high dimensional vector (more than 16 dim, less than 256 dim), and learning a linear mapping from puzzle embeddings to weights for our network.
 This mapping serves as a basic [hypernetwork](https://arxiv.org/abs/2306.06955), ie. a neural network that outputs weights for another neural network.
 In a successful case, we might want to also try adding in some form of positional encodings, with the hope that $f$ is now small/simple enough to be incapable of memorization/overfitting using positional encodings.